 4. Attend a Wine Festival

 Nashville has some amazing wine festivals year-round!
 Festivals you wouldn’t want to miss.

-1. Go Sightseeing Downtown
+1. Go Sightseeing in Downtown Nashville

 Downtown Nashville is unparalleled in good restaurants, including free samples from Savannah’s Candy Kitchen.